 15. Police officers to attend Court

-A member of the Police Force of the State must when required by the Court attend the Court when it is sitting and shall obey, serve or execute any summons, warrant, order and command of the Court, or a Judge, magistrate or JPs of the Court.
+A member of the Police Force of the State must when required by the Court attend the Court when it is sitting and shall obey, serve or execute any summons, warrant, order and command of the Court, or a judge, magistrate or JPs of the Court.

 [Section 15 amended by No. 59 of 2004 s.
 73.]